hofstadter-io/cuetorials.com/content/overview/foundations.md

 You indicate a definitions with `#mydef:` and can leave it open with `...`

 {{< chromaDouble
-  lhsPath="code/run-through/overview/definition.html" lhsTitle="definition.cue"
+  lhsPath="code/overview/foundations/definition.html" lhsTitle="definition.cue"
-  rhsPath="code/run-through/overview/definition.json" rhsLang="json" rhsTitle="cue eval definition.cue"
+  rhsPath="code/overview/foundations/definition.json" rhsLang="json" rhsTitle="cue eval definition.cue"
 >}}

 ### Conjunctions

-Conjunctions "meet" to values together, combining their rules or data.
+Conjunctions "meet" values together, combining their fields, rules, and data.
 They are like "and" and the `&` operator is used for them.

 {{< chromaDouble
-  lhsPath="code/run-through/overview/conjunction.html" lhsTitle="conjunction.cue"
+  lhsPath="code/overview/foundations/conjunction.html" lhsTitle="conjunction.cue"
-  rhsPath="code/run-through/overview/conjunction.json" rhsLang="json" rhsTitle="cue export conjunction.cue"
+  rhsPath="code/overview/foundations/conjunction.json" rhsLang="json" rhsTitle="cue export conjunction.cue"
 >}}